There are cases when CPR is vital but start with chest compressions first.

-Another approach should be done, but only once.
+Another option is necessary, but only once.
 Initially, do not attempt to blow into the airway until you have already started pushing on the chest of the individual.
 There is no need to try rescue breathing at all unless trained to do so.
 Even if able to perform rescue breathing, it is best to start with chest compressions first.

-Opening the airway is typically performed with the head-tilt, chin-lift maneuver.
+Opening the airway involves the head-tilt, chin-lift maneuver.
 The objective is to pull the tongue away from the back of the throat and allow the air to pass.
 Oftentimes, it is difficult to open the airway.

 Importance of chest compressions

 Whether the second attempt works or not, continue with chest compressions.
 It is vital to get the blood moving throughout the body.
 Remember that there might still be enough oxygen in the bloodstream and by pushing on the chest, it allows blood to reach the heart and the brain.

 It is best to start with chest compressions.
 If rescue breathing is done, only 2 breaths are needed whether effective or not.